 Fumiaki Ikeno , MD

 Dr. Ikeno is a Research Associate, Cardiovascular Medicine, Stanford University.
 In this role, he is responsible for pre clinical studies including GLP for medical devices and also regenerative medicines for cardiovascular diseases.
 Currently, he is devoting himself to the international regulatory project between Japan and the United States, also known as "Harmonization by Doing", whose focus is to collaborate with regulatory agencies such as FDA, PMDA/MHLW, academia and industries for improving the regulatory process in the 2 largest medtech markets.
-He serves as the Global PDP Liaison for Stanford Biodesign to Japan.
+He serves as the Program Director (US) for Japan Biodesign.

 Palo Alto, CA